 CALA DEIA

 Cala Deia is a beautiful cove located on the west coast, just below the village of Deia.
 The crystal clear water sparkles deep shades of turquoise offering up an ideal setting for sunbathing, swimming and cliff jumping.
 This is a rocky beach – no sand in sight!
 So arrive early to claim a good boulder, rock or platform for sunbathing.
 IMO, the best spot is a cement slab that extends into the water at the base of the Ca’s Patro March staircase.
-Also, the parking lot fills up quickly, so best to arrive before 12 PM to secure a spot.

 CALA LLOMBARDS

 There’s a reason everyone loves Cala Llombards.
 It’s ridiculously beautiful.
 The water color is a particular shade of blue, the prettiest on the island.
-And the sandy beach, the sunbathing rocks, the boathouses and swim ladders give the cala so much character.
+And the sandy beach, sunbathing rocks, boathouses and swim ladders give the cala so much character.
 Arrive early to enjoy the beach before it gets busy, but even with crowds, it’s a great place to spend the day.

 CALA MARMOLS